H D - S E N S E I

 Audio:

+Unfortunately, First Look don't take advantage of the lossless ability with a DTS-HD Master or LPCM track.
 On the Blu-ray that I watched the film was offered in Dolby Digital Plus 5.1, English DTS, and English (Dolby Digital 2.0).
-This is no action film and the 2.0 channel would suffice for the films entirety.
-I noted a bit of separation near the end but truly the advanced audio (like the video) presentation is wasted on this fine, simple comedy.
+This is no action film and the 2.0 channel would suffice for the films entirety but it lacks the robustness we sometimes expect from this format.
+I noted a bit of separation near the end via the DTS but truly the advanced audio (like the video) presentation is wasted on this fine, simple comedy.
+There are optional subtitles (English and Spanish) and the disc is Region FREE playable on Blu-ray machines worldwide.

 Extras:

 I was very keen to listen to Cahill's commentary and he didn't disappoint.
 I would say I enjoyed this better than most of the hundreds of commentaries I sit through.
-He seems like a gregarious chap and I truly look forward to more projects from him - hopefully soon.
+He seems like a gregarious chap and I truly look forward to more projects from him - although, so far, this is his only directorial effort.
 There is also an uninspiring politically correct 'making off' where Douglas extols the script - its selling of his involvement.
 It's okay but represents itself as a bit of a filler.
 Ditto can be said for the Outtakes although some may find humor in them.

 Hit Counter